Susan Cervantes

-Susan Kelk Cervantes (née Susan Elizabeth Kelk; born 1944) is an American artist who has been at the epicenter of the San Francisco mural movement and the co-founder and executive director of the community-based non-profit, Precita Eyes Muralists.
+Susan Kelk Cervantes (née Susan Elizabeth Kelk; born 1944) is an American artist.
+She is a leading member of the San Francisco mural movement and the co-founder and executive director of the community-based non-profit, Precita Eyes Muralists.

 Personal life and education

 Susan Elizabeth Kelk graduated high school a year early in Dallas, Texas to attend art school at the age of 16.
 Since her parents could not help pay her tuition after losing their floral and nursery business Kelk accepted a scholarship from the Dallas Museum of Art and attended the San Francisco School of Fine Arts, (now known as the San Francisco Art Institute or SFAI).
 Kelk received her Bachelor of Fine Arts in 1965 and Master of Fine Arts in 1968 from SFAI.

 In her first year of college in the 1960s, Kelk met her husband and collaborator, Luis Cervantes (1924–2005).
 They had three sons together.